Reitaku University: International Student Program

 All departments offer programs for studying abroad, collaborating with more than 30 universities in other countries.
 Foreign students come to Reitaku from the United States, China, Taiwan, South Korea, Vietnam, Bhutan, Germany, Finland and other countries.

 Reitaku has many foreign professors, so its official languages are Japanese and English.

 Reitaku gives scholarships ranging from US$1,000 to US$10,000 to students who go to study abroad.

-Reitaku University offers an Overseas Study Scholarship, providing financial support of ¥150,000 to ¥800,000 (approximately US $1,000 – US $5,300) for students studying abroad at partner institutions.

-Research centers
+Research

-Reitaku University is home to the Business Ethics and Compliance Research Center (R-bec), established in 2001 to conduct research into business ethics (企業倫理) and the legal and ethical environment of corporate activity.